ewolff/microservice-istio/HOW-TO-RUN.md

 [Kiali](https://www.kiali.io/) is a tool to visualize the dependencies between microservices.
 It generates a graph and also adds some basic metrics to the graph.
-You can use the shell script `kiali.sh` to start a proxy Istio's Kiali installation.
+You can use run `kubectl -n istio-system port-forward deployment/kiali 20001:20001` or the shell script `kiali.sh` to start a proxy to Istio's Kiali installation.
 Then you can open the Kiali console at http://localhost:20001/ .
 For the default installation, the user name is admin and the password is admin, too.